F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3.rst

 CIS and SSL certificate validation
 ``````````````````````````````````
-CIS uses ___ to validate that the BIG-IP system's SSL certificate is signed by a well known root CA. If the BIG-IP's SSL certificate is not signed by a well known root CA, include the ``--insecure=true`` parameter when executing Kubernetes deployments.
+CIS validates that the BIG-IP system's SSL certificate is valid.
+If the BIG-IP's SSL certificate is not valid, include the ``--insecure=true`` parameter when executing Kubernetes deployments.

-When SSL certificate validation fails, An error message similar to the following appears in the AS3 log file:
+When SSL certificate validation fails, error messages similar to the following appear in the AS3 log file:

 .. code-block:: yaml